aerospike/aerospike-client-csharp/README.md

 Aerospike C# client.
 This package contains full source code for two Visual Studio solutions:

 * **Aerospike.sln**
-	C# library and demonstration programs with full functionality including "query with user-defined aggregation".
+	C# library and demonstration programs with full functionality including "AerospikeClient.QueryAggregate()" (secondary index query with user-defined aggregation).
 Aggregations require a Lua interpreter (written in C) on the client side.
 This results in a dependency on an unmanaged DLL.
+Supported compile targets are x64 (64-bit) and x86 (32-bit).
 The projects are:

 	* **AerospikeClient**
 		C# client library.